typedb/typedb-docs/03-client-api/02-python.md

 from grakn.client import *

 with Grakn.core_client("localhost:1729") as client:
-    with client.session("social_network", GraknSession.Type.DATA) as session:
+    with client.session("social_network", SessionType.DATA) as session:
         ## Insert a Person using a WRITE transaction
-        with session.transaction(GraknTransaction.Type.WRITE) as write_transaction:
+        with session.transaction(TransactionType.WRITE) as write_transaction:
             insert_iterator = write_transaction.query().insert('insert $x isa person, has email "x@email.com";')
             concepts = [ans.get("x") for ans in insert_iterator]
             print("Inserted a person with ID: {0}".format(concepts[0].get_iid()))